pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

-# Exploring OpenAI's Swarm: A New Frontier in Agent Orchestration
+# OpenAI's Swarm: The Power of Right Abstractions to Build Multi-Agent Systems

-After the public release of OpenAI's Swarm framework, I decided to dive in and explore its potential.
-In this post, I'll share my experience migrating a real-world application from LangGraph to Swarm, and discuss the opportunities this new framework presents.
+After the public release of OpenAI's Swarm, a library to build reliable multi-agent systems, I decided to dive in and explore its potential.
+In this post, I'll share my experience migrating a real-world application from LangGraph to Swarm, and discuss the opportunities this new library presents.

 ## From LangGraph to Swarm: A 1-Hour Migration